-Number Action Goal 4 ADDRESS PUBLIC SAFETY ON THE WATER.
+Number Action Goal 4 ADDRESS PUBLIC SAFETY ON, IN, AND AROUND THE WATER.
 4.1 Work with Salem on a joint public education campaign about water quality and steps to improve the ecological health of Marblehead and Salem harbors.
+This includes onshore practices such as managing trash/recycling and what drains into the harbor as well as on-water green boating practices such as managing practices for cleaning and maintaining boats.
 4.2 Create public education campaigns around boating safety for all craft.
-Goal 5 DEVELOP POLICIES AND IDENTIFY INVESTMENTS TO ADDRESS SEA LEVEL RISE.
+4.3 Ensure there are adequate emergency response procedures, equipment, and trained staff to respond to shoreline/on water accidents, injuries, and environmental issues Goal 5 DEVELOP POLICIES AND IDENTIFY INVESTMENTS TO ADDRESS SEA LEVEL RISE AND CLIMATE CHANGE.
 5.1 Incorporate findings from current Coastal Resiliency process for the area from Parker's Boatyard to the Cliff Street Boatyard, including the Marblehead Electric Light building.
 5.2 Conduct impact study of sea level rise on entire coastline for 2030, 2050, and 2070.
 5.3 Investigate the feasibility of a breakwater vs. wave attenuation strategies in the harbor.
 5.4 Develop a master plan to protect the Causeway/Ocean Avenue from inundation and overtopping.